Resistor Symbols: From Circuit Diagrams to PCB Design

 Both symbols effectively convey the presence of a resistor, but their regional prevalence means you'll encounter both in your electronic endeavors.
 Consistency within a single schematic is crucial, regardless of which standard is chosen.

+To read resistor symbols in circuit diagrams, you must identify the standardized shape (rectangle or zig-zag) and locate the accompanying alphanumeric designator (e.g., R1) and resistance value (e.g., 10kΩ).
 Understanding how to interpret resistor symbols in circuit diagrams is fundamental to comprehending the function of any electronic circuit.
 These diagrams are essentially the blueprints of electronic systems, and resistors play a critical role in controlling current flow and voltage distribution.
-This section will guide you through identifying and understanding resistor symbols within a schematic.

 When you look at a circuit diagram, you'll typically see various symbols interconnected by lines representing wires.
 The resistor symbol, whether IEC or ANSI, will be present to indicate where a resistor is placed.
-Often, these symbols are accompanied by alphanumeric designators and values.
+To properly read a resistor symbol, look for these key elements:

 Image Source: Power Electronics Talks